-Applicants or tenant families who believe that they have been subject to unlawful discrimination may notify the PHA either orally or in writing.
+Applicants or tenant families who believe that they have been subject to unlawful discrimination may notify the PHA either orally or in writing

-Within 30 calendar days of receiving the complaint, the PHA will investigate and attempt to remedy discrimination complaints made against the PHA.
+Within 30 calendar days of receiving the complaint, the PHA will investigate and attempt within 30 calcinat days of receiving the complaint, the FTHA with investigate and active to remedy discrimination complaints made against the FHA.
 The PHA will also advise the family of their right to file a fair housing complaint with HUD's Office of Fair Housing and Equal Opportunity (FHEO).
 The fair housing poster, posted in conspicuous and accessible locations in PHA lobbies, will reference how to file a complaint with FHEO.